Cozy Peach Kitchen

 • 2-3 cloves garlic minced

-• 1 and ½ teaspoons vegetable bouillon
+• 1 ½ teaspoons vegetable bouillon

-• 1 and ¾ cup water can use equal amount of veg broth in place of water and bouillon
+• 1 ¾ cup water can use equal amount of veg broth in place of water and bouillon

 • ½ teaspoon kosher salt